-Relution for Education is a tablet management software especially for schools and educational institutions that covers both scenarios described above for Android tablets (preferably Samsung) as well as for iPads.
-Due to its multi-tenant capability, for example, all schools of a school authority can be conveniently served from a single server.
-Thanks to its intuitive interface, the tablet inventory can be managed, secured, configured and distributed without much practice.
+Relution for Education is a tablet management software especially for schools and teaching companies, which covers both application scenarios described, 1:n and 1:1 equipment, for Android tablets (preferably Samsung) as well as for iPads.
+Due to its multi-client capability, all schools of a school board, for example, can be conveniently operated from a single server.
+Thanks to its intuitive interface, the tablet inventory can be managed, secured, configured and distributed without much training.

 Relution is based on an organization model that ensures the multi-tenant capability of the system.
 There is a superordinate level, the so-called "store orga", which provides an app store.
 This gives it global control over all apps.

 Users only see the apps that are released for their organization (school).
 There are one or more "Orga-Admins" per school.
 They are responsible for the app release process at school level.
 All new app versions that have been released for this school in the store organization are available for release.